yonailo/spectrum-brisca/README.md

 ![networked game](images/image3.png)

-The game is made to be played with spectranet's rom.
-At this moment only FUSE supports spectranet's rom.
+The game is made to be played with the spectranet's rom.
+At this moment only FUSE supports the spectranet's firmware.
 The [procedure described here](https://sourceforge.net/p/fuse-emulator/wiki/Spectranet%20Emulation/) in order to install the spectranet firmware with FUSE does not work with the FUSE 1.6.0.
-You will find [here](spectranet/spectranet_setIPandReset.szx) a prebuilt snapshot that allows you to configure your IP address and your gateway (NOTE that the FUSE implementation does not support DHCP yet.).
+You will find [here](https://github.com/yonailo/spectrum-brisca/releases/download/1.0/spectranet_setIPandReset.szx) a prebuilt snapshot that allows you to configure your IP address and your gateway (NOTE that the FUSE implementation does not support DHCP yet.).
 You might need to install the [FUSE roms](spectranet/fuse/roms.zip) available within this repository too.

 ### Sockets